yujiri8/yujiri.xyz/software/pythontut8.md

 We haven't dealt with the `bytes` type yet.
 In Python, strings are [unicode](https://www.smashingmagazine.com/2012/06/all-about-unicode-utf8-character-sets/) by default, as they're meant for representing text, not binary data.
 You'll get an error if you try to read the contents of a non-text file (like an image).
 To accomplish that, you need to know about `bytes`, which is a type that's basically the same as `str` except it's meant for dealing with binary data.

-The syntax for bytes literals is putting `b` before the quote. `b'hello' is the same as 'hello'` excepts it's bytes instead of string.
+The syntax for bytes literals is putting `b` before the quote. `b'hello' is the same as 'hello'` except it's bytes instead of string.
 For converting between bytes and string, you can use `bytes.decode` and `str.encode`:
 ```
 >>> text = 'hello'
 >>> binary = b'hello'